senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 ### Download Docker images

-These steps download the Docker images to the
-Docker registry on the local, non-airgapped machine.
+These steps download the Docker images to the local Docker registry on the non-airgapped machine.
 On the non-airgapped system:

 1. Identify docker images.